 Another example is assimilating people with disabilities into the workplace.

-Forbes suggests that disabled Americans get an estimated disposable income of $544 billion.
+As consumers, persons with disabilities represent more than US$1.2 trillion in annual disposable income, and, as societies age, this market for goods and services is expected to increase, says ILO.
 Moreover, organizations employing disabled workers or families of disabled individuals will have a better insight into the services and products that align with the needs of that customer base.

 Types & Layers of Diversity in the Workplace

 Lee Gardenswartz and Anita Rowe, two of the biggest votaries of diversity and inclusion in workplaces, identified 4 Layers of Workplace Diversity: Personality, Internal Dimensions, External Dimensions, and Organizational Dimensions.